Almantas1112/Js-Sprint/README.md

 5. Launch Live server in right bottom corner ("Go live" button).
 6. Site should be up and running!

+## Live github page

+You can visit and use this website - https://almantas1112.github.io/Js-Sprint/

 ## Creator

 This page is created for education purpose and I am the author - Almantas Anciūnas bit.lt student.